-As Figure 9 indicates, Singapore has been a magnet for women migrants from several countries between 1960-2000 (see also Table A5).
+As Figure 9 indicates, Singapore has been a magnet for women migrants from several countries between 1960 and 2000 (see also Appendix Table A1, panel 5).
 Migration flows from Malaysia, women predominant for the total period under review, are unsurprising, since Singapore has been recruiting Malaysian domestic workers since the 1960s (Cheng 2006; Momsen 2003; Oishi 2005).
 In the case of Indonesia, migration flows were high throughout the period reviewed and heavily women predominant in the 1960s and 1970s.
-While consistent with research on Indonesian migrant care-workers in Singapore (Lan 2008), it is surprising that the most feminized migration flows predated the government's 1989 labor export strategy.
+While consistent with research on Indonesian migrant care workers in Singapore (Lan 2008), it is surprising that the most feminized migration flows predated the government's 1989 labor export strategy.
 After 1980, flows were women predominant but not heavily so.